 Pre-mortems are a process by which teams visualise and discuss perceived future risks, or new ideas, systematically.
 The method can be employed in your daily life too!
-Why wait until you gain 3 stone to start going to the gym (making the process harder), when you can feel yourself getting heavier every day?
+Why wait until you gain 3 stone to start going to the gym (and making the process harder) when you can feel yourself getting heavier every day?

-The idea behind a pre-mortem is to enable your teams (who are the ones with the most intimate knowledge) to be open and honest about issues they foresee arising.
+The idea behind a pre-mortem is to enable your teams (who are the ones with the most intimate knowledge of your product) to be open and honest about issues they foresee arising.
 The process only works if teams know that they can trust leadership, and work in a blameless culture - something successful teams should already be doing.

-In some cases, (where management is lacking), it may be that the process is done anonymously.
-However, this detracts from the collaborative focus of this process, and in my experience sessions tend towards slinging matches, rather than anything constructive.
+In some cases, (where management is lacking), it may be that the process is performed anonymously.
+However, this detracts from the collaborative focus of said process, and in my experience sessions tend towards slinging matches, rather than anything constructive.

 Steps to pre-mortem success